Simanta-Developer/phase-1-Simanta-Developer/Data structures and Algorithms.md/Arrays.md/Introduction of Arrays.md

-💥 Introduction of Arrays :
+# :boom: Introduction of Array :